• Skip to primary navigation

 Pin for later

-Why not pin this bunny chow recipe to one of your Pinterest boards so you can make it later.
+Why not pin this bunny chow recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-And if you are looking for easy ways to cook rice, you’ll find step-by-step instructions in these posts:
+And if you are looking for easy ways to cook rice to serve alongside your curry, you'll find step-by-step instructions in these posts:

 • How to cook rice in the microwave